We are starting off the new year, 2026, with some PATRON”S PICKS? See below.

 PATRONS’ PICKS!
-I would like to start creating a binder full of your personal favorite book titles.
+I would like to start creating a notebook full of your personal favorite book titles.
 If you are interested just send me a page or less with an author, title and why you like the book so much.
-It might help a new reader if you said something liked ” If you liked ___________, you might like this book,too.”will have a brightly colored binder waiting for you on the table where we put the “free” stuff.
+It might help a new reader if you said something liked ” If you liked ___________, you might like this book,too.”
+I will have a bright purple notebook waiting for you on the table where we put the “free” stuff.
 Hope you will join in and see what happens.
+Mary B.

-Do NOT FORGET…VERMONT READS book for 2025/26.
-The Vermont Humanities makes these books available to you for free.
-Watch for the announcements of several activities from book discussions to projects that involve us all in the outdoors.
-The book is called The Light Pirate and we will have copies in the autumn for you.
-We will receive part of our book shipment in a week or two and the rest in January.
+Do NOT FORGET…VERMONT READS book for 2026.
+The Vermont Humanities Council makes these books available to you for free.
+The book is called The Light Pirate and we will have more copies soon.

 You will find many books to choose from there.
 Take a book.
 When you are finished pass it on and/or return another book, if you wish.